felipenmartins/Robotics-Simulation-Labs/Lab3/ReadMe.md

 * What are the maximum values of camera noise that each of the functions can support?
 * Can you explain why the values are different (or the same, whichever is the case)?

 ## Challenge
+The challenge is divided in two parts:

-Set camera noise to a value above the limit supported by the functions.
-Make changes in the code to improve the performance of the line detection so that the robot is again able to follow the line with higher values of noise.
+1. Choose one of the functions to detect line position and set the camera **noise to a value 20% above the limit** supported by it.
+Make changes in the code to improve the performance of the line detection so that the robot is able to follow the line with the new value of noise.
+2. To steer the robot, instead of calculating the wheel speeds directly as in the example code, create code to **calculate the desired angular speed** of the robot and to **use a PID** to control it (including the integral and derivative components).
+You can create new functions to organize your code.

 ## Solution
 No solution is available for the challenge.
 Tips:
 - Think about what you need to change to improve noise reduction in the image.
 - Look at the images from the camera to check if the generated offset makes sense.
 Can you change something in the controller?
 - Not necessarily the same changes will solve the problem for both `detect_line_position(image)` and `detect_line_position_2(image)` functions.
+- In the Jupyter Notebook [Implementation of simple robot behaviors](https://github.com/felipenmartins/Mobile-Robot-Control/blob/main/robot_behaviors.ipynb) you find an explanation on how to convert wheel speeds into linear and angular speeds.
+- If you need a refresh, check out this great explanation from Michael Hart on [Understanding PID Controllers](https://mikelikesrobots.github.io/blog/understand-pid-controllers/).
+- Check this Jupyter Notebook to understand how to implement [Mobile Robot Control with PID](https://github.com/felipenmartins/Mobile-Robot-Control/blob/main/robot_control_with_PID.ipynb).
+The example presented here is for a go-to-goal moving controller.

 ## Conclusion
 After completing this lab, you should have a better understanding of how to process images to obtain information for robot navigation.